raspberrypilearning/turtle-tracker/en/step_6.md

 --- /collapse ---

-When you are asked **which column should be used?**, enter the number **1**.
+When you are asked **Which column should be used?**, enter the number **1**.
 The x coordinate data is in the first column of the file.

 ![Enter 1 for the column](images/turtle-a-import-x.png)

-Scratch will load the data from the first column in the file into the Turtle A's `x coords`{:class="block3variables"} list.
+Scratch will load the data from the first column in the file into the `Turtle A: x coords`{:class="block3variables"} list.

 ![Turtle A x data on stage](images/turtle-a-x-coords.png)